JamesRandall/AccidentalFish.ExpressionParser/README.md

 		Console.WriteLine($"Expression node of type {node.GetType().Name}");
 	}

 More information on the expression nodes can be found below.

+## Compiling Linq Expressions

+_Note:_ Please be aware that compiling LINQ expressions was not my original goal for this library and so there are likely to be dragons here and considerable scope for improvement.
+I've validated things just enough to aid my unit testing (being able to compile and evaluate the expression is a nice external way of ensuring the syntax is as expected, as opposed to the tests self-validating my assumptions about associativity and precedence).

+All that said no doubt I will improve this over time.

 To build the tree into a LINQ expression, compile, and evaluate it first add the LINQ package from NuGet:

     Install-Package AccidentalFish.ExpressionParser.Linq